 Playgrounds are located at Ona’s Beach at the south end, in the core area by Clancy’s on the Beach and next to Darling Beach Campground.

-New Lakeside Diner opening soon
+New Lakeside Diner now open

 Every Saturday in the summer there are vendors at the Park Office selling baking, jams and seasonal vegetable.
 Go early for the best selection.

 Of course the boating is fantastic and many of the young and “young at heart” will put on quite a show.

 There is no better way to enjoy the beauty of the lake but by walking or jogging in the park.
 Keep your eyes open and you will be amazed by all the birds and animals that we share the lake with – pelicans, ducks, geese deer, fox, beaver, grey loon, to name a few.
 Walk the Lac Pelletier Pathway which runs the entire east side of the lake, joining the north end cottages, through the core area, to the south end of the lake.

 40 kms south on Highway #4 and 10 km west on Highway #343